nopnop2002/esp-idf-voice-control/README.md

 # Installation for ESP32-S2
 ESP32-S2 does not have Bluetooth.
+This is not available.

 # Installation for ESP32-C3
 ESP32-C3 does not have Bluetooth BR/EDR.
+This is not available.

 # Installation of smartphone app